 My husband and I have lived in Asoke ever since we moved here but there are times where I wished we lived outside of the hustle and bustle in a more low-key area where you can find quirky characteristics such as Ari.

-We had help from my husband's company where they provided us a realtor agent to help us with our search.
+In our case, we had help from my husband's company where they provided us a realtor agent to help us with our search.

 Agents usually don’t cost anything and get a commission from the condo once signed.
 I highly suggest using one.
 This isn't just the case in Thailand but throughout Southeast Asia.

 It will save you time and avoid any miscommunication since there is usually a language barrier when you try to do it on your own.
 Our realtor worked for CBRE Thailand.
 You can check out their site here.
 They were really great to work with.

 3. Tips to finding a job

-I wasn’t looking for teaching jobs but everyone assumes when a foreigner has a job in Southeast Asia, it is mostly teaching.
+I wasn’t interested in looking for teaching jobs but everyone assumes when a foreigner has a job in Southeast Asia, it is mostly teaching.
 I luckily applied for a job that turned to an interview at another company.
 It was an intense interview process but I have been at the company for over 2.5 years.

 If you're hoping to get hired, not as an English teach, be patient and apply to whatever jobs you can.
 You'll get something!